What the best cookware has

 What foods will you cook most?
 Stainless-steel pans (with an aluminum or copper core) are ideal for browning

-pans are better for low-fat cooking, since they
+and braising.
+However, nonstick pans are better for low-fat cooking, since they

 allow you to cook foods such as eggs without oil.
 Cast iron is superior for

 baking and extended braising.
 If you need to a lot of different kinds of

 cooking, plan to buy extra pieces to supplement your cookware set.

 How many are you cooking for?
 If you

 have a large family or regularly cook for guests, you'll need bigger pots.
 By

 contrast, extra-small pans, such as 8-inch skillets, are really only useful

 when cooking for one.
 Most cookware sets are available in a variety of

 assortments, from 8-piece sets to 12- or 14-piece sets.
 Also, be warned that

 manufacturers count every single piece in a set as a piece, even lids, so you

 may be buying an 8-piece set that includes only four pots or pans and four

 you have?
 For a smoothtop electric

 range, flat-bottomed pans are a must.
-If you use an induction cooktop, you'll need cookware made of stainless steel, cast
+If you use an induction cooktop, you'll

-(If you're not sure about a pan's construction, you can test it by sticking a magnet to the bottom.)
+(If you're not sure about a pan's construction, you can test it by sticking a

-time are you willing to spend on cleanup?
+How much time are you willing to spend on cleanup?
 Nonstick

 pans are generally easier to clean than stainless steel.
 Some cookware is

 say hand washing will keep your pans in better shape.
 If you plan to use a

-dishwasher anyway, read the fine print carefully to make sure
+dishwasher anyway, read the fine print carefully to make sure your cookware can

-claims, dishwasher use can shorten the life of non-stick cookware.
+can shorten the life of non-stick cookware.